Aryan-Kohli/Banao-technologies-task-1/README.md

-# Banao technologies task 1
+# BANAO TECHNOLOGIES SELECTION TASK 1

- This is the task 1 for Reactjs internship selection
+This is my task 1 where i made the ATG clone using React.Js and Bootstrap